Dhammakaya meditation: Supranormal knowledge and powers

-According to Newell, Dhammakaya meditation at the higher levels is believed by its adherents to bring forth abhiñña, or mental powers.
+According to Newell, Dhammakaya meditation at the higher levels is believed by its adherents to bring forth abhiññā, or mental powers.
 Through such powers, states Newell, practitioners believe they can see different realms of the cosmos described in the Buddhist cosmology.
 The Dhammakaya meditation technique is claimed in its advanced stages to allow the meditator to visit alternate planes of existence, wherein one can affect current circumstances.
 According to Thai Studies scholar Jeffrey Bowers, high-level meditation is believed to yield various supernatural abilities such as enabling "one to visit one's own past lives, or the lives of others, discover where someone has been reborn and know the reasons why the person was reborn there, cure oneself or others of any disease, extrasensory perception, mind control and similar accomplishments".
 Mackenzie describes these abilities as being in line with the psychic powers (Pali: iddhi) gained through meditation detailed in the Pali Canon.

 Examples include stories known in Thailand of Luang Pu Sodh performing "miraculous healings" and developing various supernatural powers "such as the ability to read minds and to levitate".
 These alleged abilities of Luang Pu Sodh are believed even by Thais who are not his followers.
 According to Mackenzie, Wat Paknam was a popular bomb shelter for people in the surrounding areas in World War II due to stories of Luang Pu Sodh's abilities, and Thai news reports include multiple sightings of mae chi (nuns) from the temple levitating and intercepting bombs during the Allied bombings of Bangkok.
 According to Dhammakaya publications, Luang Pu Sodh realized that the Allies were planning to drop an atom bomb on Bangkok during World War II due to the Japanese occupation of Thailand.
 He and his advanced students are alleged to have used Dhammakaya meditation to change the mind of the Allies and prevent the strike.
 According to Newell, many Thais try accessing the alleged powers of Dhammakaya meditation indirectly through amulets.
 Like many temples, Wat Paknam issued amulets to fund Buddhist projects when Luang Pu Sodh was abbot.
 These amulets eventually gained a reputation for being particularly powerful and are highly prized in Thailand for this reason.

 Practitioners also believe that Dhammakaya meditation can be used to extinguish the negative forces in the cosmos (Māra), which has strongly affected the attitudes of practitioners at Dhammakaya tradition temples, who therefore hold that Dhammakaya meditation is not only important for the individual, but also for the cosmos at large.
 Such powers are believed to be able to be used for the benefit of society at large.
 Group meditation is believed by the Dhammakaya practitioners to be more powerful in defeating Māra.
 The links to the supernatural world, and the tradition's leadership skills to navigate it, are also the basis for the ritual offering of food to the Buddha in nirvana, on the first Sunday of every month.